 6.1 Strategic Partners

 Strategic partners are partners who aim to influence the scientific and technological objectives of the Alliance.
-They make use of the development of the OpenAirInterface software packages, either in the form of contributions to the code base, testing or integration in research or commercial products.
+They contribute in a significant manner to the development of the OpenAirInterface software packages.

 Specifically, these partners are considered as “Strategic Partners” if they provide a donation, gift or bequest of value equivalent to at least 100.000 euros, of which a minimum of 40.000 euros is in the form of a monetary contribution.
 The monetary contribution is made by bank transfer to the bank account of the Alliance.

-For the duration of one year commencing on the date of their transfer, strategic partners will benefit as follows:
+In return, the strategic partners will benefit from the following advantages for the duration of one year commencing on the date of their monetary contribution:

-- They are ex-officio members of the board of directors, with one (1) seat, and one (1) seat on each of the different councils of the Alliance
+- They are ex-officio members with one (1) seat on the board of directors, and one (1) seat on each of the different committees of the Endowment Fund

 - They participate in the development of the Alliance and can run projects within the Alliance with other partners of the Alliance.
 They have access to the resources of the Alliance in order to carry out these projects.